This goal measures whether people who need to fish on a small, local scale have the opportunity to do so.

 Half the world’s fish harvest is captured by artisanal fishing families.

-A high score indicates that the demand for artisanal fishing is being met using lawful and sustainable methods (to the extent that this can be determined).
+A high score indicates that the demand for artisanal fishing is being met using lawful and sustainable methods, or alternatively, there is little economic need for artisanal fishing.
 A low score indicates that regions are not achieving or allowing sustainable artisanal fishing opportunities to be realized.

 While small-scale fishing provides benefits and opportunities for local communities, limited or ineffective regulation and enforcement can signficantly impact the ability to pursue it.

 Comparison of large scale and small scale fisheries

 Explore the full description of the data and model used in the Global OHI MODEL.
 Or, take a look at PRACTICAL GUIDANCE for advice on adapting the goal for future assessments and to learn how previous OHI+ assessments have modified this goal to address differences in data availability or priorities.

 FOOD AND AGRICULTURE ORGANIZATION OF THE UNITED NATIONS (FAO) FAO Umbrella Programme for the promotion and application of the Voluntary Guidelines for Securing Sustainable Small-Scale Fisheries in the Context of Food Security and Poverty Eradication.
 Learn more

 UNITED NATIONS SUSTAINABLE DEVELOPMENT GOALS GOAL 14.b.1: Degree of application of a legal/regulatory/ policy/institutional framework which recognizes and protects access rights for small-scale fisheries Learn more

 Jacquet J, Pauly D (2008) Funding priorities: Big barriers to small-scale fisheries.
 Conservation Biology 22: 832-835 doi 10.1111/j.1523-1739.2008.00978.x